-The Clerics of Saint Viator (Viatorians) is an international Roman Catholic religious congregation comprised of priests, brothers and lay associates.
+The Clerics of Saint Viator (Viatorians) is an international Roman Catholic religious congregation comprised of priests, brothers and lay associates, headquartered in Arlington Heights, IL.
 Collectively, the congregation is known as the Viatorian Community.
 Its members proclaim Jesus Christ and his Gospel to those whom they serve, and work to raise up communities where faith can be lived, deepened, and celebrated (C 8).

 The lay men and women who have committed themselves as Viatorian Associates, work in a variety of professions, but they share in the Viatorian charism.